 Welcome from The Head of School

-In research our school has internationally acclaimed groupings across the full spectrum of physics and astronomy covering everything from nature's building blocks to the application of the latest scientific advances in areas such as healthcare and environmental monitoring.
-In the Research Assessment Exercise 2008, 60% of our research outputs were judged to be of international standard (world leading 4* or internationally excellent 3*).
+In research our school has internationally acclaimed groupings across the full spectrum of physics and astronomy covering everything from nature's fundamental building blocks to the application of the latest scientific advances in areas such as healthcare and environmental monitoring.
+For example, the School's Institute for Gravitational Research played a key role in the first ever direct detection of gravitational waves, awarded the 2017 Nobel Prize for Physics.
 We pride ourselves in the training we offer our graduate students both in their scientific and personal development, equipping them for successful future careers.

 Whatever your interest in Glasgow I hope that the information contained on our web site answers your questions.
 If not, please don't hesitate to contact my office (+44 141 330 4709).